You can get your Medicare coverage through the federal government or a private insurance company.

-Changing How You Get Your Coverage
+Change How You Get Your Coverage

-If you go back to Original Medicare, you may also want to consider adding a prescription drug plan (Part D) to your coverage.
-It’s important to note that you cannot be without creditable coverage longer than 63 days without incurring a premium penalty.
+If you go back to Original Medicare, you may want to add a prescription drug plan (Part D) to your coverage.
+Remember that you cannot be without creditable coverage longer than 63 days without incurring a premium penalty.

-Switching to a Different Private Medicare Plan
+Switch to a Different Private Medicare Plan

 Typically, you are automatically disenrolled from your old plan.
-You may want to notify the old plan about the change, just for good measure.
+You may want to notify the old plan about the change for good measure.
 But it's not required.